U.S. brokers J&J-COVAX deal to send vaccines to conflict zones -Blinken | Health

 U.S. brokers J&J-COVAX deal to send vaccines to conflict zones -Blinken

-Secretary of State Antony Blinken said on Wednesday the United States has brokered a deal between Johnson & Johnson and vaccine-sharing program COVAX for the delivery of the company's COVID-19 vaccines to people living in conflict zones.
-He announced the agreement at the opening of a meeting of global foreign ministers convened by Washington on the COVID-19 pandemic, but provided no details such as how many doses would be delivered, when or to which countries.
+They said planned U.S. dose donations are welcome but insufficient and noted that the Pfizer/BioNTech vaccine is difficult to administer in poorer countries, which lack sophisticated infrastructure for storing and shipping the shots.
+Addressing the meeting, World Health Organization chief Tedros Adhanom Ghebreyesus called on foreign ministers to fully fund the Access to COVID-19 Tools Accelerator, which funds research and production of new medicines to fight the virus, and the African Union's vaccine fund.

-Secretary of State Antony Blinken said on Wednesday the United States has brokered a deal between Johnson & Johnson and vaccine-sharing program COVAX for the delivery of the company's COVID-19 vaccines to people living in conflict zones.
+Secretary of State Antony Blinken said on Wednesday the United States has brokered a deal between Johnson & Johnson and the COVAX vaccine-sharing program for the delivery of the company's COVID-19 vaccine to people living in conflict zones.
+He announced the agreement at the opening of a meeting of global foreign ministers convened by Washington on the COVID-19 pandemic, but provided no details on how many doses would be delivered, when or to which countries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)